OllieCargill/MCA-2022/labtasks/week7/week7.md

 * For this week's task I revised the metadata in week 5's MEI file by adding a Work Description.
 In <i>work</i> I added information about the genre and where / when the original piece was written.
 Here is what this looks like in the mei file:

 * I then added a Creative Commons license to my transcribed piece and coded this into the MEI file.
-I chose to add the X license because...
+I chose to add the X license because this is the license that the piece has on IMSLP.
 Here is what this looks like in the MEI file:

 <hr>